 MNR students can start the program during the fall, winter, or spring terms.
-Your complete application is due ten weeks prior to the academic term of your choosing.
+Your complete application including confirmation of your advisor is due at the posted deadline for the term on our website..
 Applications submitted after this time will not be considered.